Double inlet left ventricle

-DILV is a very complex, hard-to-treat heart defect.
-How well the baby does depends on several factors, including:
+DILV is a very complex heart defect that isn’t easy to treat.
+How well the baby does depends on:

-- Baby's overall condition at the time of diagnosis and treatment
+- The baby’s overall condition at the time of diagnosis and treatment.

-Advances in surgical techniques allow many infants with DILV to reach adulthood.
-However, these children and adults require regular follow-ups.
-They also face many complications and may have to limit their physical activities.
+After treatment, many infants with DILV live to be adults.
+But, they will require lifelong follow-ups.
+They may also face complications and may have to limit their physical activities.